Snickdx/info2602ps/readme.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/snickdx/pokedextr.git)

-# Before you start
-Create a heroku account by following this [link](https://signup.heroku.com/login) You will also need a github account.

 # Creating & Linking your own github repository
 Git is used to perform source control.
 It helps teams manage code bases and merge togher their contributions.
 Github is a free Git server for developers to host their git repositories.